maximilianmarx/maximilianmarx/README.md

 🤝 Social Engagement
 - Rotaract Germany

+⚡ Fun fact
-⚡ Fun fact: Not only do I love IT Security related offensive attacks and defensive mechanisms, I live and love them in real life through Kickboxing and Krav Maga, too!
+- Not only do I love IT Security related offensive attacks and defensive mechanisms, I live and love them in real life through Kickboxing and Krav Maga, too!

 ---